Why This Trip?

 2 View on Map

 Today, you'll travel to see the Spencer Glacier, an amazing river of blue ice.
 Even better, this wilderness area is accessible only by riding the rails, and you'll take a fun train ride to get to the special Spencer Glacier Whistle Stop.
 Once there, you can you take a guided or unguided hike, or opt to paddle a kayak or raft out on a glacial lake with icebergs.
-You'll work up an appetite so be sure to grab a bite at one of Girdwood's great local restaurants, like Jack Sprat.
+You'll work up an appetite so be sure to grab a bite at one of Girdwood's great local restaurants.
 Overnight in Girdwood.

 Day in Girdwood - Depart from Anchorage